Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at John A Gupton College are $11,583 a year.
 While working on their degree, mortuary science majors at John A Gupton College accumulate an average of around $12,550 in student debt.

-North Shore Community College did quite well in this year’s ranking of the best value schools for funeral and mortuary science students.
-It came in at #9 on the list.
-Located in the large suburb of Danvers, North Shore Community College is a public school with a small student population.
+North Shore Community College came in at #9 in this year’s edition of the Best Value Funeral & Mortuary Science Schools ranking.
+Located in the large suburb of Danvers, North Shore Community College is a public college with a small student population.

 North Shore Community College undergraduate students pay an average of $10,920 in tuition and fees each year.

-On top of its placing in our value ranking, North Shore Community College also did well on our Best Funeral & Mortuary Science Schools list.
-It’s in the top 20% of all schools reviewed in this analysis.
+North Shore Community College also claimed a spot on our Best Funeral & Mortuary Science Schools list.
+It’s in the top 20% of all schools in this category.

 #10